Armenians violate ceasefire 116 times throughout the day | News.az

 Armenians violate ceasefire 116 times throughout the day

-Military units of the armed forces of Armenia violated ceasefire 116 times throughout the day, using sniper rifles.

-Armenian armed forces, located in Voskevan village and on nameless hills in Noyemberyan region, in Paravakar village and on nameless hills in Ijevan region, in Chinari village of Berd region subjected to fire the positions of the Azerbaijan's Armed Forces located in Kohnegishlag village of Aghstafa region, in Kamarli, Mazam villages and on nameless hills in Gazakh region, in Aghdam village of Tovuz region, according to Azerbaijan's Defense Ministry.
+Armenian armed forces, located in Dovekh, Shavarshavan villages and on nameless hills in Noyemberyan region, in Paravakar village and on nameless hills in Ijevan region, in Nerkin Karmiraghbur, Mosesgekh, Chinari, Aygedzor villages of Berd region and on nameless hills in Krasnoselsk region subjected to fire the positions of the Azerbaijan's Armed Forces located in Kohnegishlag village of Aghstafa region, in Kamarli, Ferehli, Gizilhajili, Bala Jafarli villages of Gazakh region, in Hajialili, Aghdam, Aghbulag, Munjuglu villages of Tovuz region and on nameless hills in Gadabay region, according to Defense Ministry.

 News.Az